kyma-project/test-infra/docs/prow/README.md

 <!-- Update the list each time you modify the document structure in this folder. -->

- Read also the proposal for the new [release process](./kyma-release-process.md) in Kyma that uses Prow, and how it differs from the release process with the internal CI.
+ Read also the proposal for the new [release process](./kyma-release-process.md) in Kyma that uses Prow, and see how it differs from the release process with the internal CI.